 implementation limit: The restriction imposed upon programs by the implementation.

 indeterminate value: Is either an unspecified value or a trap representation.

+Language type: See block-structured language, comb-structured language

 locale-specific behaviour: The behaviour that depends on local conventions of nationality, culture, and language that each implementation documents.
 An example, locale-specific behaviour is whether the islower() function returns true for characters other than the 26 lower case Latin letters.